-The Waste Composting Facility (WCF) processes over 80,000 tonnes of household waste from the green-topped bins per annum, which is converted to compost.
+The Waste Composting Facility (WCF) currently processes over 25,000 tonnes of Food Organics and Garden Organics (FOGO) material per annum, which is then converted to compost.

 The steps in the process are as follows:

 Raw FOGO material is spread out onto the tipping floor for sorting, where large or dangerous items are removed.

 There are four bio-filters which filter out odours from the facility using a mixture of wood chips, organic material and natural micro organisms.

 Front-end loaders place the sorted FOGO material into a shredder.
 The shredded FOGO material is transferred via a conveyor belt to a trommel for screening.
 Any inorganic waste such as plastic is removed.